How Much Time is Needed to Plan Your Pet’s Move to Another Country?

 Planning any international trip can be a convoluted process.
 If you’re actually moving with your family to another country, the details multiply exponentially.
 You’ll need time to organize your to-do list, let alone get everything done in time.

-So the sooner you get started, the better.
-Especially on the pet part.
+The sooner you get started, the better - especially when planning your pet's travels.
 Shorting yourself on time will only leave you feeling frazzled, and that will make your other preparations more chaotic.
 The less time you give yourself, the easier it will be to overlook an important detail or make some other mistake.
 When it comes to moving your pet to another country, every detail is critical.
 And the penalty for mistakes or omissions is high.

-To protect pet health and safety, airlines will not transport dogs and cats if it is very warm or very cold outside.
+To protect pet health and safety, many airlines will not transport dogs and cats if it is very hot or very cold outside.
 Some airlines simply have specific temperature restrictions, while others will completely embargo pet travel during certain months at certain airports.
 Airlines have to transfer animals between the terminal and the plane.
-Pets are loaded last and unloaded first, so they spend minimum time on board.
+Pets are typically loaded last and unloaded first, so they spend minimum time on the tarmac.
 However, sometimes there is a wait on the tarmac no matter how efficient and pet-friendly the crew tries to be.
-Temperature extremes can quickly affect pets, especially if they are elderly, have pre-existing health conditions or are considered a brachycephalic (or snub-nosed) breed.
+Extreme temperatures can quickly affect pets, especially if they are elderly, have pre-existing health conditions or are considered a brachycephalic (or snub-nosed) breed.

 Why does this matter?

-Because the weather restriction applies to every airport on your pet’s itinerary – departure city, destination, and any stopovers along the way.
-Our pros here at Starwood always plan the shortest, most direct routes for pets.
+Because the weather restriction applies to every airport on your pet’s itinerary – departure city, destination, and any layovers along the way.
+The pet shipping experts at Starwood always plan the shortest, most direct routes for pets.
 However, depending on the specifics of your pet’s journey and the time of year, weather delays or embargoes can happen without warning.
 The more advance notice you have regarding your international move, the easier it will be to sidestep these potential problems.

-If you’re preparing to move overseas, you have a lot of details to coordinate - it is no different when preparing to ship a pet.
-You’ll need time to research pet import requirements for your destination.
-(It’s not always as simple as it sounds.)
-Then there’s the running around – taking your pup or kitty to the vet, following up, shuffling paperwork, ordering a kennel, etc., etc. It can add up fast.
+If you’re preparing to move your family overseas, you have a lot of details to coordinate - it is no different when preparing to ship a pet.
+You’ll need time to research pet import requirements for your destination, taking your cat or dog to the vet (usually multiple times), following up, shuffling paperwork, ordering a kennel, etc. It can all add up fast and become very overwhelming.

 What if you’re short on time?

 We know that sometimes you don’t have as much time as you’d like to get organized, even if you’re moving to another country.
-We can help you in two ways.
-We will relieve you of the burden and stress of dealing with your pet’s moving arrangements.
-And we can expedite those arrangements in ways you cannot.
+Starwood can help you in two ways - we will relieve you of the burden and stress of dealing with your pet’s moving arrangements, and we can coordinate those arrangements in ways you cannot.
 Time may not be on your side, but we are.